bootdotdev/blog/content/computer-science/highest-paying-computer-science-jobs.md

 - Building security into the server-side of a customer-facing application
 - Writing efficient database queries
 - Designing useful APIs for front-end developers
-- Design, build, deploy, operate, and maintain services often in a CI/CD environment
+- Design, build, deploy, operate, and maintain services often in a CI/CD environment (If you don't know about CI/CD, you can [check out Boot.dev's CI/CD course here](https://www.boot.dev/courses/learn-ci-cd-github-docker))
 - Build repeatable and automated integration and unit tests
 - Identify and participate in code refactoring needs
 - Participate in code reviews and architecture discussions